Kingdom Diversity – Striving for Gospel-Centered Unity

 From academics and athletics to daily chapel and student life, everything at Cedarville is built on biblical truth.
-And, our commitment to diversity is no exception.
+And, our commitment to Kingdom diversity is no exception.
 Using the Word of God as our foundation, we strive to uphold the pattern of diversity that is reflected in the body of Christ.
-Diversity is important to us because it is important to God.
+Kingdom diversity is important to us because it is important to God.

 Recognizing God’s call to reach all people with the Gospel, Cedarville is intentional about sending students out to share Christ with the world.